kanawati975/Voron_Switchwire/Samba/How_to_samba.md

-First, you need access your Rapberry pi (no matter which Model).
+First, we need to access the Rapberry pi (no matter which Model).

 You can use SSH or PuTTY, or directly from windows command Prompt.

 `ssh pi@<your.pi.ip.address>`

-Now we need to make sure that the system is up to date and then we install the program `sudo apt-get update`
+Now we need to make sure that the system is up to date and then we install the program

+`sudo apt-get update`

 `sudo apt-get install samba samba-common-bin`

 After installation, we need to configure the samba server and define what do we want it to share.

 For simplicity, we will just rename the old config file and create our own version instead of a LOT of editing:

 ```sudo mv /etc/samba/smb.conf /etc/samba/smb.conf.old```

 Now we create a new config file:

 ```sudo nano /etc/samba/smb.conf```

-We must add the following contents to the config file we just created:
+We must add the following contents to the config file we just created.
+Simply copy them:

 ```[global]
    workgroup = WORKGROUP  ##Change this to your Workgroup name By dafault it's WORKGROUP on Windows##
    winsupport = yes